Skip to content

 bynkc-lsp --version prints the version and exits without entering the protocol loop, so tooling (such as the VS Code status bar) can query it without the server blocking on stdin.

-The Backend holds the mutable project state behind a tokio::sync::RwLock:
+The Backend holds the mutable server state behind a tokio::sync::RwLock:

-• the open documents, keyed by URI, each with its current text and version.
+• the open documents, keyed by URI, each with its current text and version — a client-global set; each doc routes to its project by its nearest bynk.toml.

-A document change runs recompile_and_publish.
-In single-file mode that diagnoses the one buffer directly; with a project root it schedules a debounced project-wide round.
+A document change runs recompile_and_publish, which routes the URI to its project.
+In single-file mode (no manifest) that diagnoses the one buffer directly; in a project it schedules that project’s debounced project-wide round.
 Hover and go-to-definition first consult the binding index, falling back to a re-parse of the AST under the cursor for kinds the index does not carry; formatting delegates to bynk-fmt.

 Each project-wide analysis retains one round’s outputs, held together so that every position converts against the text the analysis actually saw — not the live buffer, which may already have moved on.
 A round carries: